How to Get Rid of Moles in Yard

 You can make a barrier by digging a 24-30-inch deep trench and line it with a 36-inch aluminum sheet or 1/4th-inch galvanized hardware cloth.
 Then fill the trench with soil or dirt and leave around 6 inches of the aluminum sheeting or hardware cloth above the soil’s surface.

-See also How to Get Rid of Fire Ants
+See also How To Get Rid Of Sweat Bees

 Making Your Garden Attractive to Predators